jumalakarhu/AndroidAPSdocs/docs/EN/Children/Children.rst

 ==================================================
 * Setting the correct `treatment factors <../Getting-Started/FAQ.html#how-to-begin>`_ (basal rate, DIA, ISF...) is difficult for kids, especially when growth hormones are involved.
 * Settings must be the same in AndroidAPS and NSClient.
+* NSClient and NSClient2 apps can both be installed on one phone to monitor data from two different Nightscout sites.
 * Consider time gap between master and follower due to time for up- and download as well as the fact that AAPS master phone will only upload after loop run.
 * So take your time to set those correctly and test them in real life with your kid next to you before starting remote monitoring and remote treatment.
 School holidays might be a good time for that.
 * What is your emergency plan when remote control does not work (i.e. network problems)?